keptn/tutorials/site/tutorials/snippets/09/quality-gates/setupQualityGate.md

 Keptn requires a performance specification for the quality gate.
 This specification is described in a file called `slo.yaml`, which specifies a Service Level Objective (SLO) that should be met by a service.
 To learn more about the *slo.yaml* file, go to [Specifications for Site Reliability Engineering with Keptn](https://github.com/keptn/spec/blob/master/service_level_objective.md).

-Activate the quality gates for the carts service.
-Therefore, navigate to the `examples/onboarding-carts` folder and upload the `slo-quality-gates.yaml` file using the [add-resource](https://keptn.sh/docs/0.9.x/reference/cli/commands/keptn_add-resource/) command:
+To activate the quality gates for the carts service, navigate to the `examples/onboarding-carts` folder and upload the `slo-quality-gates.yaml` file using the [add-resource](https://keptn.sh/docs/0.9.x/reference/cli/commands/keptn_add-resource/) command:

-Make sure you are in the correct folder `examples/onboarding-carts`.
-If not, change the directory accordingly, e.g., `cd ../../onboarding-carts`.

 <!-- command -->